 Much of this is thanks to the Define series of cases.
 These cases are known for great performance, whether acoustic or thermal.
 They are also viable thanks to their build quality and versatility.
 So, bringing all of that stuff together, the Meshify 2 is perhaps the company’s greatest achievement.
 This is a case that not only looks good, but it performs well in terms of acoustics and thermals.

 If that’s not enough for you, then maybe the versatility will win you ever.
 You can build almost any type of rig you want inside this case.
 The ability to configure your build down to the minute details is unparalleled.
 There’s a lot to the story here, so strap in.
-We’ll be going quite in-depth in this review of the Fractal Design Meshify 2.
+We’ll be going through quite an in-depth Fractal Design Meshify 2 review.

 Everything about the Fractal Design Meshify 2 screams quality, and this also includes the packaging.
 It arrives in the regular cardboard packaging we’re all familiar with.
 The box is quite big, and surprisingly, so is the case inside.
 We’ll talk more about that later on.
 After opening the box you’ll see a rectangular box that includes the accessories.